sebashack/rusty-mom/README.md

 - `CreateQueue`: Given a request with a `queue_label`, create a queue on some available MoM server.
 The `queue_label` must be unique and it is case insensitive.
 - `CreateChannel`: Given a channel request with a `queue_label` and a topic, create a channel on the queue identified by `queue_label`.
-If the channel is not intended to have a topic, the special "__none__" reserved word can be used.
+If the channel is not intended to have a topic, the special `__none__` reserved word can be used.
 Topics are case insensitive.
 - `DeleteChannel`: Given a `channel_id`remove the channel identified by it from the queue where it is hosted.
 - `DeleteQueue`: Given a `queue_label` remove the queue identified by it from the MoM where it is hosted.
 When a queue is deleted, all of the messages attached to it are also removed both from the MoM server and database.
 - `PushToQueue`: Push a message with a topic to a specific queue hosted by a MoM server.
-If the topic is not intended to have a topic, the special "__none__" reserved word can be used.
+If the message is not intended to have a topic, the special `__none__` reserved word can be used.
 This operation is intended to be used by clients of this MoM system.
 - `SubscribeToChannel`: Subscribe a client to a permanent message stream coming from the channel identified by `channel_id`.
                         Note that this operation will block the consumer client as it will be constanly listening to a